dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 In the case of RR records, each record must be fully parsable, including parsing the record RDATA, as otherwise the message cannot be validated as correctly formed.
-Any RR record with an RR type not known to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
+Any RR record with an RR type not known to the collecting application cannot be validated as correctly formed, and so must be treated as malformed.

-Similarly, for a message to be fully parsable, the OPCODE must be known to the collecting implementation.
-Any message with an OPCODE unknown to the collecting implementation cannot be validated as correctly formed, and so must be treated as malformed.
+Similarly, for a message to be fully parsable, the OPCODE must be known to the collecting application.
+Any message with an OPCODE unknown to the collecting application cannot be validated as correctly formed, and so must be treated as malformed.

-Once a message is correctly parsed, an implementation is free to record only a subset of the messages received.
-The Storage Parameter arrays exist to remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the implementation is not configured to record them.
+Once a message is correctly parsed, an application is free to record only a subset of the messages received.
+Arrays in Storage Parameters list the RR types and the OPCODEs that the application is configured to record.
+They exist to remove any ambiguity over whether messages containing particular OPCODEs or RR types are not present because they did not occur, or because the application is not configured to record them.

 ### Storage flags